Nationals Arm Race

 • Santiago Ramirez: Japan in 2007, Mexican league 2008, indy 2009, retired.

 Favorite Nats-to-Oblivion story: Joey Eischen, who bounced around the league in his 20s before settling in Montreal and moving south with the team.
-He was known to be a “character” in the clubhouse and to give good quotes to reporters (google “Joey eischen quotes” and you’ll find some of his classics).
+He was known to be a “character” in the clubhouse and to give good quotes to reporters (google “Joey Eischen quotes” and you’ll find some of his classics).
 By 2006 though the years had taken their toll on his shoulder; he had 19 walks in 14 2/3 innings through the end of May had blown his rotator cuff.
-The team put him on the 60 day D/L and called up one Bill Bray.
+The team put him on the 60 day D/L and called up Virginia-native Bill Bray.
 Eischen never got off that D/L; he was released in the off-season and never played again.
-For 2013, he’s listed as the pitching coach of Colorado’s high-A Affiliate in Asheville.
+He has been a pitching coach in the Colorado system since 2010.

 2005 (16 players)